 - In a saucepan, combine the water, butter, salt, and sugar (if desired).
 Bring to full boil.

-- Pour liquid into mixer.
+- Pour liquid into blender.
 Add the flour all at once.
 Using the paddle attachment, mix on medium speed for 1 minute until the mixture has cooled slightly.

 - Add eggs one at a time.
 Make sure each egg is completely mixed in before adding the next.
 Repeat until the mixture reaches a shiny, firm consistency.